Phileosopher/toolbox/README.md

 - Visual: to visually design or adapt things which contain some intended aesthetic
 - Productivity: to broadly streamline doing any of the above

-Further, there are some patterns that keep cropping up in each domain:
+Further, some patterns keep cropping up in each domain:

 - Consuming: human consumption only, without modification to it
 - CySec: protecting bad things from happening